SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 it is not possible to change its ``firstValue`` property, even though ``firstValue`` is a variable property.

-This behavior is due to the fact that structures are *value types*.
+This behavior is due to structures being *value types*.
-When an instance of a value type is marked as being a constant, so are all of its properties.
+When an instance of a value type is marked as a constant, so are all of its properties.

 The same is not true for classes, which are *reference types*.